HELP WHERE HOSPITALS NEED IT ®

 Although the conversion to Critical Access Status made some inroads to improving the financial performance of the hospital, there were still other problems to tackle.
 Yoakum Community Hospital continued to struggle with collections and physician relations.

 At this point, Karen Barber was promoted to the position of CEO from her previous role as Chief Nursing Officer.
 She has been at the hospital for 15 years and had previously served as interim CEO for the hospital.
-Robert Foret, a health care industry veteran with special expertise in the areas of accounting and finance, joined the Yoakum team as CFO.
-This leadership team worked with CHC in several key areas:
+Along with her leadership team, Barber worked with CHC on several key areas:

 The financial picture at Yoakum Community Hospital has drastically improved since 2004.
 The bullets below highlight some of the financial improvements.